 When you select any text in your PowerPoint presentation, and then access the Fonts list in the Home tab of the Ribbon, you'll notice the Headings and Body fonts that are part of the active Theme, right at the top of the Fonts drop-down gallery, as shown highlighted in red within Figure 2, below.

 Figure 2: Heading and Body fonts being displayed within the Fonts drop-down list

-Note that you are not limited to use the default Theme Fonts for your presentation.
-You can always scroll down the Fonts drop-down list and select another font for any individual text object.
-However, doing so will override the active Theme of your presentation.
-For that matter, you are not even limited to the default Theme Fonts associated with the active Theme applied to the presentation.
-There are many ready-to-use Theme Font sets available within PowerPoint 2013 that you can switch to.
+Note that you are not limited to use the default Theme Fonts for your presentation -- you can always scroll down the Fonts drop-down list and select another font for any individual text object -- but doing so will override the active Theme Fonts of your presentation.
+For that matter, you are not even limited to the default Theme Fonts associated with the active Theme applied to the presentation -- there are many ready-to-use Theme Font sets available within PowerPoint 2016 that you can switch to.
 Follow these steps to learn more:

-- Create a new presentation and apply a Theme to it, or open an existing presentation which has a Theme applied.
-For this tutorial we have created a new presentation and applied the Facet Theme, as shown in Figure 3 below.
+- Create a new presentation and apply a Theme to it, or open an existing presentation.
+For this tutorial we have created a new presentation and applied the Theme named Frame, as shown in Figure 3 below.

 Figure 3: Presentation with a Theme applied

 - Navigate to Design tab of the Ribbon, within the Variants group, click More button, as shown highlighted in red within Figure 4.

 - This brings up the Variants drop-down gallery, as shown in Figure 5.
 Within the Variants drop-down gallery choose Fonts option to open a sub-gallery, refer to Figure 5 again.
 Within the Fonts sub-gallery click the Customize Fonts option, as shown highlighted in red within Figure 5.